 5.4.1.
 If no single-crossover recombinants were detected, repeat the conjugation.

-6. Detection of double-crossover recombinants of P. aeruginosa
+6. Detect double-crossover recombinants of P. aeruginosa.

 6.1.
 For each broth culture, inoculate 10 µL of culture onto a pre-warmed plate of PIA supplemented with 10% sucrose (without glycerol) and streak for isolated colonies.
 Incubate plates overnight at 37 oC.

 6.2.
-The next day, remove plates from incubator and inspect for growth.
+The next day, remove plates from the incubator and inspect them for growth.
 Sucrose-resistant colonies should be double-crossover recombinants (i.e., have removed the plasmid from the chromosome via a recombination event between the other homologous region of the plasmid insert and the P. aeruginosa chromosome).
 Patch at least 20 colonies with sterile toothpicks onto pre-warmed plates of:

 PIA,